Michael Jordan Is so Competitive He Once Tried to Trash-Talk Kobe Bryant During a Friendly Dinner

 In the world of sports, few men were more competitive than Michael Jordan.
 His Airness wasn’t just talented.
 He was willing to trash-talk anyone who crossed his path in an endless effort to be the best.
 Kobe Bryant experienced that reality firsthand, even away from the basketball court.

-While Kobe and MJ were both fearless competitors, they also had a great respect for each other.
+While Kobe and MJ were fearless competitors, they also greatly respected each other.
 One night during a friendly dinner, however, Michael Jordan still tried to remind Bryant about his greatness.

 Michael Jordan and Kobe Bryant were both fierce competitors

 While it’s been a while since Jordan suited up for an NBA game, his competitive fire is still the stuff of legends.
-He honed that edge battling against his brother, Larry; failing to make his high school’s varsity team on the first attempt then pushed things to the next level.
+He honed that edge battling against his brother, Larry.
+Failing to make his high school’s varsity team on the first attempt, he pushed things to the next level.
 By the time he reached the pros, MJ was a machine.
 Not only was he incredibly talented, but he needed to win and would trash-talk anyone who opposed him.

-Since Kobe Bryant idolized Jordan, it’s not surprising that he also had quite the competitive streak.
-While he wasn’t as outwardly mean as MJ, the Lakers star still created ‘Mamba Mentality,’ doing whatever it took to win.
+Since Kobe Bryant idolized Jordan, it’s unsurprising that he also had quite a competitive streak.
+While he wasn’t as outwardly mean as MJ, the Lakers star still created “Mamba Mentality,” doing whatever it took to win.
 From studying the referee’s rule book to hitting the gym in the wee hours of the morning, nothing was too big of a burden if it helped earn a ‘W’ at the end of the night.